God Save the King: Australia

 In Australia "God Save the King" was declared as the royal anthem on 27 October 2022, replacing the previous declaration of "God Save the Queen" as the royal anthem on 19 April 1984.
-It declares that the song is to played when the monarch or a member of the royal family is present.
+It declares that the song is to be played when the monarch or a member of the royal family is present.
 The Australian Government also advises that when the King is in Australia, the royal anthem is played at the beginning of an event and the national anthem, "Advance Australia Fair", is to be played at the end.

 Prior to 1974, "God Save the Queen" was the national anthem of Australia.
 It was replaced that year with "Advance Australia Fair" by the Labor Whitlam government.
 Following the elevation of the Liberal Fraser government, "God Save the Queen" was restored as the national anthem in 1976 alongside three other "national songs".
 A plebiscite held in 1977 preferred "Advance Australia Fair" as the exclusive "national song", to exist alongside the national anthem of "God Save the Queen".
 The subsequent Labor Hawke government later advised the proclamation of "Advance Australia Fair" as the national anthem in 1984, with "God Save the Queen" redesignated as the royal anthem.